What is the real impact of a criminal conviction?

 Depending on the seriousness of the crime you are charged with, the most it will ever cost you is your life.
 Being convicted of a crime can result in the loss of your very freedom.
-It can also cost your career, your house, family relationships, reputation, professional license, educational opportunities and affect your entire future.
+It can also cost your career, your house, family relationships, reputation, professional license, educational opportunities, and affect your entire future.
 A good lawyer can help you; however, trying to figure out what a fair price for a very good Michigan criminal defense lawyer can be scary and confusing.

 What is a free consultation?

 Should you go over all the facts with a lawyer during a free consultation?
 Probably not.
-Going over all the facts of your case with a lawyer during a free consultation is probably not in anyone’s best interest and it is probably not necessary.
+Going over all the facts of your case with a lawyer during a free consultation is probably not in anyone’s best interest, and it is likely not necessary.
 Once an attorney is retained, he will want to get a full history and recitation of all the relevant facts.
 For purposes of determining if the lawyer can help, knowing all the facts is more than what is necessary.
 It is also important to point out that the client is frequently not aware of all the “facts.”
 Although the client may know best what actually happened, other relevant factors are what allegations are made, what alleged statements are attributed to the client, what are the police or other law enforcement officers claiming (many times falsely), and much, much more.
-The facts don’t determine which lawyer is best, the best Michigan Criminal Defense Lawyer can deal with the facts…no matter what they may be.
+The facts don’t determine which lawyer is best; the best Michigan Criminal Defense Lawyer can deal with the facts…no matter what they may be.
 The key in a consultation is to find the lawyer you feel would be best able to protect you and get you the best possible outcome (whether that is an amazing plea bargain or an extremely good sentence).
 No matter what the facts of your case are, the lawyer will have to deal with them.
-A great criminal attorney will get the best outcome possible whether the facts are great or terrible.
+A great criminal attorney will get the best outcome possible, whether the facts are great or terrible.

 Can a lawyer in a criminal case charge a contingent fee?

 Many people who are charged with a felony or misdemeanor charge often want to find a lawyer who will not charge them unless they “win.”
 This is called a contingency fee.
-The Michigan Rules of Professional Conduct specifically prohibits entering into an arrangement for charging or collecting a contingency fee in a criminal matter.
-Essentially, when you hire a lawyer relative to a criminal charge, you are paying for that person’s time, experience and reputation and not the outcome.
-A lawyer who agrees to accept a “tip” or extra fee in exchange for a promise or guarantee of a particular outcome is willing to violate the ethical rules that govern their profession and should be avoided at all costs.
+The Michigan Rules of Professional Conduct prohibits explicitly entering into an arrangement for charging or collecting a contingency fee in a criminal matter.
+Essentially, when you hire a lawyer relative to a criminal charge, you are paying for that person’s time, experience, and reputation and not the outcome.
+A lawyer who agrees to accept a “tip” or extra fee in exchange for a promise or guarantee of a particular result is willing to violate the ethical rules that govern their profession and should be avoided at all costs.

 Can a lawyer promise or guarantee a particular result?

 If you hear the words, “I promise you won’t do jail time…,” find someone else.
 Giving a promise or guarantee is unethical and probably illegal.
-It is fraud, plain and simple.
+It is a fraud, plain and simple.
 No lawyer, regardless of experience or relationships with judges or prosecutors, can guarantee anything reliably.
 If giving a guarantee or a promise is unethical, who do so many criminal attorneys do it?
 Desperation and greed, plain and simple.
-When people tell me that another lawyer is promising no jail, no prison, no probation or some other result, I tell them to get the guarantee in writing from the criminal defense lawyer.
+When people tell me that another lawyer is promising no jail, no prison, no probation, or some other result, our attorneys tell them to get the guarantee in writing from the criminal defense lawyer.
 What do you think happens?
 The lawyer refuses.
 If a result is a certainty, the lawyer should be willing to put it in writing.
 They won’t do it, they never do.
-Giving a promise in exchange for a legal fee is dishonest, unethical and deceptive.
+Giving a promise in exchange for a legal fee is dishonest, unethical, and deceptive.

-Do I need an attorney from Oakland County, Wayne County or Macomb County?
+Do I need an attorney from Oakland County, Wayne County, or Macomb County?

 “So how much is a fair fee in a criminal case?”

 A lawyer should be willing to meet with you in person and discuss your case with you in sufficient detail to be able to determine how much work the case will require and structure a fee that is fair and reasonable.
-Lawyers that routinely quote fees on the telephone should frequently be avoided because it is not a good sign that he or she is willing to fully consider what it will take to achieve the best possible outcome.
+Lawyers that routinely quote prices on the telephone should frequently be avoided because it is not a good sign that he or she is willing to fully consider what it will take to achieve the best possible outcome.